Porges/ways-to-play/src/games/pigeon-lottery/index.md

 Chinese emigrants.
 </p>

-The history of the game is sadly a well-trodden story of racism and hypocrisy: as a Chinese gambling game, Chinese migrants were punished while gambling games played by Europeans were permitted.
+The history of the game is sadly often a story of racism and hypocrisy: as a Chinese gambling game, Chinese migrants were punished while gambling games played by Europeans were permitted.
 Later the game was adapted by Americans who profited from a now-legal game even as the Chinese game was suppressed.